techbrij/rag-aaidc-project1/README.md

 ## 🤖 Overview

-This is a **complete RAG (Retrieval-Augmented Generation) AI assistant** that enables intelligent question-answering over custom document collections.
+This is a **RAG (Retrieval-Augmented Generation) AI assistant** that enables intelligent question-answering over custom document collections.
 RAG systems combine document search with AI chat - they can answer questions about your specific documents by finding relevant information and using it to generate responses.

 **Think of it as:** ChatGPT that knows about YOUR documents and can answer questions about them.

-## 🎯 What this system does

-This AI assistant can:

-- 📄 **Load your documents** (text files, etc.)
-- 🔍 **Search through them** to find relevant information
-- 💬 **Answer questions** using the information it found
-- 🧠 **Combine multiple sources** to give comprehensive answers
+## 📝 Implementation Steps

+The project has 7 main steps:

+1. **Prepare Your Documents** - Add your own documents to the data directory
+2. **Document Loading** - loads `.txt` files from data directory
+3. **Text Chunking** - Split documents into smaller, searchable chunks
+4. **Document Ingestion** - Process, embedding the chunks and store the information in the vector database
+5. **Similarity Search** - On user query, the question is embedded and get relevant documents from vector search
+6. **RAG Prompt Template** - Design effective prompts for the LLM
+7. **RAG Query Pipeline** - Complete query-response pipeline using retrieved context

+---

 ## 🚀 Setup Instructions